Pensacola Bay Center: Concerts

 Bon Jovi performed to the arena's largest crowd ever for a concert on February 4, 1989 as part of their Jersey Syndicate Tour.

 On February 27, 1990, Janet Jackson opened her Rhythm Nation World Tour in Pensacola.
-The tour's dress rehearsal at the Pensacola Civic Center Tickets Issued 7.600 to the public as a benefit to local charity, Which sold out in less than an hour.
+The tour's dress rehearsal at the Pensacola Civic Center issued 7,600 tickets to the public as a benefit to local charity, which sold out in less than an hour.

 KISS was the first band to perform at the arena, and continues to make Pensacola a destination on its North American tours.

 Perhaps the biggest concert ever at the Pensacola Bay Center never took place.
-Michael Jackson used the venue to rehearse for his Bad World Tour for nearly a month in 1988, but did not perform a public concert at the venue.
+Michael Jackson used the venue to rehearse for his Bad World Tour from January 22 to February 18 in 1988, but did not perform a public concert at the venue.

+On August 13, 1990 MC Hammer performed for his Please Hammer Don't Hurt 'Em World Tour.
+He then returned on September 2, 1992 for his Too Legit to Quit World Tour.

-On 4/9/91 Yes played the first show of their Union tour at The Pensacola Bay Center.
+On April 9, 1991, Yes played the first show of their Union tour at The Pensacola Bay Center.
 This show is notable because it was the first show Yes played with the 8 man line up of Jon Anderson, Chris Squire, Steve Howe, Rick Wakeman, Alan White, Bill Bruford, Trevor Rabin and Tony Kaye, which was inducted into the Rock and Roll Hall of Fame in 2017.

 Many other large touring acts, including Gloria Estefan, AC/DC, Page & Plant, David Bowie, Rush & Van Halen have used the arena for pre-tour rehearsals in the past, thanks to the venue's relatively inexpensive rental rates and availability for extended occupation.
 (Rush opened their Counterparts Tour in Pensacola on January 22, 1994.)

 On March 9, 1994, the Pensacola Bay Center hosted the largest Rock for Choice concert in history, which was organized by the band L7 and headlined by Pearl Jam.

 On February 26, 1995, Jimmy Page & Robert Plant played a show on their No Quarter Tour in Pensacola.
 Page & Plant opened their Walking Into Everywhere Tour in Pensacola on May 19, 1998.

 On March 11, 1995, Van Halen opened The Balance "Ambulance" Tour in Pensacola.

-In March 2000, Britney Spears kicked off her Crazy 2K Tour.
+In March 2000, Britney Spears kicked off her Crazy 2K Tour here.

 In February 2012, Jeff Dunham appeared performing for his Uncontrolled Chaos Tour.

 Springfest, an annual music event in downtown Pensacola, used the arena in its final years.

 Lynyrd Skynyrd has also performed there and the arena also featured moderately in the music video for "What's Your Name" (with Johnny Van Zant and a newly reformed Lynyrd Skynyrd performing a live concert as part of the music video).

 Widespread Panic performed on Labor Day weekend, 2019.